Day Trip From Lisbon to Sintra, Portugal – Castle of the Moors & Pena National Palace

 Arriving at Sintra’s train station doesn’t necessarily make for the best first impression.
 The area is pretty enough, but between those arriving by train, tour buses, and everything else, its jam packed.
 I began my walk into the historic center of Sintra.

 I was not the only one doing this walk, not by a long shot.
 It’s a pleasant winding road, lined with art & viewpoints across the city.
-What makes the walk annoying is that there are massive tour groups doing the same thing, and the tour guides don’t remind them that other visitors & locals exist and might need to get past them.
+What makes the walk annoying is that massive tour groups are doing the same thing, and the tour guides don’t remind them that other visitors & locals exist and might need to get past them.

 The center of Sintra is filled with pretty, narrow alleyways.
-These too were packed with people, but there’s no way for them not to be, given how tight they are.
+These, too, were packed with people, but there’s no way for them not to be, given how tight they are.

 I skipped the Sintra National Palace, knowing that I wouldn’t have time to get to everything in one day in Sintra.